raspberrypilearning/test-detectives/en/step_11.md

 --- /hint ---
 --- hint ---
-If you fix this bug, you will see that the first percentage calculated is `24%`, which is correct.
-However, keep stepping and you will see that `24` is repeatedly added to the percentages list.
+If you fix the first bug, you will see that the first percentage calculated is `24%`, which is correct.
+However, keep stepping and you will see that `24` is repeatedly added to the `percentages` list.
 You may also notice that there is no output from the program in the shell.

 ![24 is repeatedly added](images/lots-of-24.png)